Nazifatul-Fadhilah/Nazifatul-Fadhilah/README.md

 - 👋 Hi, I’m @Nazifatul-Fadhilah
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data and Programming
-- 🌱 I’m currently learning Machine Learning with pyhtin
+- 🌱 I’m currently learning Machine Learning with pyhton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...